-By using a roofing method that strengthens your home against high winds, water intrusion and wind driven rain, many insurance companies will give you an insurance discount.
+By using a roofing method that strengthens your home against high winds, water intrusion, and wind-driven rain, many insurance companies will give you an insurance discount.
 In five states, insurance companies agreed that the FORTIFIED building and roofing method was the wind mitigation standard of choice and supported legislation which allows them to give discounts for it.

-FORTIFIED is our re-roofing method of choice because it’s based on over 20 years of research and testing and for its straight forward, common sense approach.
-In many other states, you still get discounts for using FORTIFIED, its just that the insurance discounts can be easy to miss because they are “a la carte.”
+FORTIFIED is our re-roofing method of choice because it’s based on over 20 years of research and testing and for its straight forward, common-sense approach.
+In many other states, you still get discounts for using FORTIFIED, it's just that the insurance discounts can be easy to miss because they are “a la carte.”
 You need an insurance agent who is willing to put in the time to identify and compare all the features of FORTIFIED against the mitigation credits available in your state.

 How Can I Extend the Life of My Roof?